JussyM/My_Scrips/README.md

-here are the scripts i created nothing new
+here are the scripts I created nothing new